 “Filthy fucking magic user.
 You tricked me.
 Fooled me into wanting you.”

 Nick.
-The guy Molly had been head of heels for the last several months.
+The guy Molly had been head over heels for the last several months.

 “No, no. I didn’t, I swear I didn’t do any—” A scream cut her words off when he grabbed her ankle.